porscheofficial/speed-estimation-traffic-monitoring/README.md

 Replace `$PATH_TO_REPO`, `$PATH_TO_VIDEO_ROOT_FOLDER, "$PATH_TO_SESSION_DIRECTORY"` and `$PATH_TO_VIDEO_FILE_IN_DOCKER` with the paths on your
 machine.

-#### Note: This repository has a default configuration (`speed_estimation/config.ini`) that can be adjusted if necessary (see Section Configuration).
+**Note: This repository has a default configuration (`speed_estimation/config.ini`) that can be adjusted if necessary (see Section Configuration).**

 ## Configuration
 This project comes with a default configuration, which can be adjusted.
-To do so have a closer look into `speed_estimation/config.ini`
+To do so, have a closer look into `speed_estimation/config.ini`

 | Name                               | Description                                                                                                                                                                 | Values |
 |------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------|